WhitelistVideo

 Chromebook

-1. Open Chrome and go to youtube.com.
+1. Open Chrome and head to youtube.com.

 3. Click your profile picture → SettingsGeneral.